MedAImage/BCD_Explainability_Analysis/README.md

 This work presents a framework to evaluate CNN-based models that jointly considers predictive performance and spatial explainability.
 In particular, we define an explainability score that quantifies the extent to which relevant activations are concentrated within expert-annotated regions.
 Based on this score, we reformulate conventional evaluation metrics to incorporate spatial explainability into performance assessment.
 Since evaluation reliability depends on the fidelity of the explanation maps, we also introduce an attention-based architecture that generates spatial contribution maps directly linked to the prediction process.

-This repository contains all the necessary code to reproduce our experiments on breast lesion detection.
+This repository contains all the necessary code to reproduce our experiments for breast lesion detection.
 Data and results can be downloaded using this [link](https://unexes-my.sharepoint.com/:f:/g/personal/pilarb_unex_es/IgCqpDamD-eLS72AecX2B8hUARQbNI5aEcKYVoxqR2SXn6M?e=EVqQyc).